 - 1/2 cup smooth processed peanut butter (not natural)

 - In a large bowl, mix together the cookie crumbs and butter.
 Pat into a 9-inch pie plate.
 Refrigerate while you work on the filling.

 - In a large mixing bowl (with whisk attachment if using stand mixer), beat the heavy cream on high speed until it thickens and stiff peaks form, roughly 2-3 minutes (when you pull the beaters up, peaks will form and not fall over).
 Transfer to another bowl and keep cold in the refrigerator.

 - In the same mixing bowl (no need to clean bowl - switch to paddle if using stand mixer), beat together the cream cheese, sugar, peanut butter, and vanilla until smooth and creamy, about 2-3 minutes.

-- Fold the whipped cream into the peanut butter mixture until no white streaks remain then fold in 1 cup peanut butter cups.
+- Scrape down the bowl then fold the whipped cream into the peanut butter mixture until no white streaks remain then fold in 1 cup peanut butter cups.

 - Spread into the chilled cookie crust and top with the remaining 1 cup peanut butter cups, gently pressing down so they stick to the filling.
 Refrigerate at least 4 hours or overnight until firm (you can speed up this process in the freezer).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.